akashmaji946/go-redis/README.md

 This document describes the **internal architecture, command semantics, persistence model, concurrency behavior, and design decisions** of **Go-Redis**, a Redis-compatible in-memory key-value store written in Go.

-> 📌 For build, configuration, and usage instructions, see `README.md` at [link](https://github.com/akashmaji946/go-redis/blob/main/README.md)
+> 📌 For build, configuration, and usage instructions, see `README.md`.

 ---